 What Is Packaging?

-Creating the perfect package is an art form that involves both designing a visually appealing product container and manufacturing it to ensure protection during transport.
-Packaging serves not only as protection but also can be used to create brand awareness, making products easily identifiable by store staff while on shelves.
+Creating the ideal package is an art form that entails creating a visually appealing product container and manufacturing it to ensure protection during transportation.
+Packaging serves not just as protection but may also raise brand awareness by making products visible to store employees while on shelves.

-Product packaging encompasses everything from the material and size of the container to labeling and even print design.
-Packaging materials can range from cardboard boxes to plastic trays, depending on the product being protected.
-Printing options for containers include labels and other branding information such as logos, colors, font style, and text.
-All these components are carefully selected to create a package that stands out from the competition.
+Product packaging includes everything from the material and size of the container to labeling and print design.
+Packaging materials can vary from cardboard boxes to plastic trays depending on the product being protected.
+Containers can be printed with labels and other branding information such as logos, colors, font style, and text.
+These components are carefully chosen to create a product that stands out from the competition.

 Many materials are available to protect and secure items in quality packaging while they are being shipped, including but not limited to: